National Assembly · Afternoon Sitting

 Thank you Hon.
 Basil.
 Question 046/2023, the Member for Bahati, Hon.
 Irene Njoki.
 Question No.046/2023

-Hon.
-Irene Njoki (Bahati, JP)
+Irene Njoki Mrembo

 Thank you, Hon.
 Speaker.
 Pursuant to the provisions of Standing Order 42A (5) , I rise to ask my Question to the Cabinet Secretary for Interior and National Administration: